ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-05-response-to-forbes-article-about-ethereum-classic/index.zh.md

 As previously described in our responses above, scalability is not an issue in the blockchain industry and energy consumption is a fallacy because proof of work actually helps the planet by accelerating the migration to renewable energy.

 ETH and ETC will actually not compete in them market.
-Ethereum will have a certain position in the market as layer 2 scalable system and Ethereum Classic will have a different position as a base layer, highly secure blockchain.
+Ethereum will have a certain position in the market as a layer 2 scalable system and Ethereum Classic will have a different position as a base layer, highly secure blockchain.
 Both will be very valuable, but arguably, Ethereum Classic more valuable than Ethereum due to its true security guarantees.

 ### The second paragraph of this section reads: